GLF Schools

 Half Term 1

-Tort - Vicarious Liability and Negligent misstatement.
+Tort - Vicarious Liability and Negligent misstatement

 Criminal - Property Offences (Theft and Robbery), General and Specific Defences, Attempts.